 They say you can take a girl out of the city but not the city out of the girl.
 I couldn’t just do “nothing”.
 Feeling adventurous, we took a trip to the mini-waterfall.
 Getting there takes about an hour and a half of trekking through jungle.
-Along the way we met creatures of all kinds – cows, chicken, a neon-green lizard, a Venus flytrap plant and many others.
+Along the way, we met creatures of all kinds – cows, chicken, a neon-green lizard, a Venus flytrap plant and many others.

-I was eager to plunge off the cliff (again, mini), into the black pool below the waterfall.
+I was eager to plunge off the cliff into the black pool below the waterfall.
 Although I felt like backing out at one stage, I knew I had to do it when a 10-year-old jumped fearlessly 10 times before me.
 Shivering – unsure whether it was from the cold or the terror – I pinched my nose, shut my eyes, gathered the last of my courage and jumped.
 Despite choking when I resurfaced, it felt good!

-If you’ve left your copy of Fifty Shades of Grey at home, there’s a small collection of books in the resort’s common room, left behind by other guests.
+There’s a small collection of books in the resort’s common room, left behind by other guests.
 It’s a nice idea to leave your own book behind, too.
 Someone will be grateful.
 Thanks to whoever left that copy of Sex and The City; I enjoyed reading it while swinging in the hammock.
 There are board games and card games available there, too.
 At night, we played poker while the other guests enjoyed family time together.

 On our last night, they organised a bonfire where we gathered to roast marshmallows, enjoying the night breeze.
-That was the moment when the voice inside my head screamed, “I don’t want to go home!” – never mind the fact that there isn’t any Wi-Fi connection, and I practically live on the internet 24/7.
+That was the moment when the voice inside my head screamed, “I don’t want to go home!”

 Telunas Beach Resort offers a range of accommodation, including standalone private chalets with a double bed and bunk beds, deluxe family rooms, multi-family suites with three master bedrooms, as well as bunkrooms that can accommodate up to 16 people.
 Dorm rooms are also available for bigger groups that visit for retreats and adventure camps.